os2display/middleware/API.md

 #### /screen/reload

- * Parameters: { screens: [ screenID, ..... ], groups: [ groupID, ..... ] }
+ * Parameters: { screens: [ token, ..... ], groups: [ groupID, ..... ] }
  * Method: POST
  * Return: HTTP Status code
  * Status: __Implemented__

-Sends signale to the screen to reload the front-end application.
+Sends signal to the screen to reload the front-end application.
 Can be used to force reload the application's content and thereby reset connections with the server.
 The parameters is optional, meaning that either arrays or one of the arrays can be given.

 #### /screen/remove